 We normally videotape depositions of fact witnesses.
 This minimizes excessive talking by opposing counsel, and allows us to show the other side’s key witnesses during jury simulations.
 And if the other side videotapes our witnesses, we make sure to put on the record 15 to 20 minutes of trial-ready testimony to counter whatever use the other side wishes to make of the video.

 We believe there is no such thing as a bad witness-only one who has been badly prepared.
 We don’t prepare our witnesses to testify by sitting them in a room alone with the thousands of documents on which they may have been copied over the years and ask them to review them.
 We prepare them for the toughest questions they will face, whether that is two, twelve, twenty, or two hundred.
 A good lawyer will know better than the other side what the hardest questions are, and will know the toughest documents the witness will face-typically ones the witness directly authored or received.

 We pride ourselves as trial lawyers, not discovery litigators.
 Everything we do is to prepare us to persuade a jury.
 Moreover, fifty percent of our time as a firm is spent in handling contingent fee matters for plaintiffs.
 Preparation in these cases is on our own nickel.
 We cannot afford to lose.
 And we cannot afford to win inefficiently.

-When we walk into the courtroom, we believe we are at a natural advantage.
+When we walk into the courtroom, we believe we have a natural advantage.
 All of our efforts are designed to retain that natural advantage.
 We are great believers in jury simulations or mock trials, and we conduct them early and frequently in most cases.
 They help us predict the outcome, hone our arguments, and conduct discovery with an eye to telling a simple story to a jury.
 They let our clients see how their lawyers will look and sound during the real thing.
 The cost is well worth the information and strategic guidance we gain.

 How do we handle cases?
 To win.
+Period.